apiispanen/biohacker/README.md

 - Gym Visits & Mood: "Manually" entered via Google Forms and gspread connection
 - Weather API: Meteo Open API

+#### Release Notes:
+2-10-2023: Imputers have been added so any unfilled data reads for the mean, 3.
+This is due to the fact that there was nothing notable to log, which should consider the day to be a normal one.

 ## NEXT STEPS: ADD SLEEP TIME BASED ON LAST DAILY PICKUP AND FIRST MORNING PICKUP
 ## Interface design & strongest P values.
 ## Add methods to the README